GenomicsAotearoa/shell-for-bioinformatics/docs/2_unixshellbasics.md

 $ grep -v "^>" tb1.fasta | grep --color -i "[^ATCG]"
 ```

-!!! quote "Let's see what each piece does"
+!!! info "Let's see what each piece does"

     `grep -v "^>" tb1.fasta`